 - Will you have close contact with others during the trip?

-- Is it accurate to say that you are at higher danger of serious illness if you contract the infection?
+- Is it accurate to say you are in greater danger of serious illness if you contract the infection?

 - Do you live with somebody who has a serious medical condition?